Dallas, Houston face flood threat, with hail and tornado potential farther west

-The risk of excessive rainfall comes in addition to chances for severe storms.
-A tornado caused damage in North Dallas on Sunday afternoon, hitting some of the same homes impacted by a destructive tornado in October of 2019.
-The National Weather Service received more than 120 reports of severe weather Sunday, including more than 90 instances of large hail.
+The risk of excessive rainfall comes in addition to the potential for severe storms.
+A tornado caused damage in North Dallas on Sunday afternoon, hitting some of the same homes struck by a destructive tornado in October 2019.
+The National Weather Service received more than 120 reports of severe weather on Sunday, including more than 90 instances of large hail.

 Rainfall forecast

-More than six inches of rain are on the way for many along the Interstate 35 corridor in Texas and eastwards, with the risk of excessive rainfall extending to other cities like Galveston, Waco and Austin.
+More than six inches of rain is on the way for many along the Interstate 35 corridor in Texas and eastward, with the risk of excessive rainfall extending to other cities such as Galveston, Waco and Austin.
 It’s not out of the question that a few locales pick up double-digit rainfall totals by the end of the workweek.

-A whopping 13.5 inches of rain came down Sunday in Ganado, Tex., located just southwest of Houston in Wharton County.
-Parts of nearby Jackson county picked up up to 9.61 inches, with Bay City in Matagorda County reporting 5.39 inches of rain.
+A whopping 13.5 inches of rain came down Sunday in Ganado, Tex., just southwest of Houston in Wharton County.
+Parts of nearby Jackson County picked up to 9.61 inches, with Bay City in Matagorda County reporting 5.39 inches.

-The Weather Service’s Weather Prediction Center has included areas from the Dallas-Ft.
-Worth Metroplex northeastwards into southeast Oklahoma in a level 3 out of 4 “moderate risk” of flash flooding and excessive rainfall for Tuesday and Wednesday.
+The Weather Service’s Weather Prediction Center has included areas from the Dallas-Fort Worth Metroplex northeastward into southeastern Oklahoma in a Level 3 out of 4 “moderate risk” of flash flooding and excessive rainfall for Tuesday and Wednesday.

-“Given the impressive amount of moisture forecast the next three days over the Southern Plains, an extensive area will likely see numerous areas of impactful flooding... which includes several urban/metropolitan areas,” wrote the agency on Sunday.
+“Given the impressive amount of moisture forecast the next three days over the Southern Plains, an extensive area will likely see numerous areas of impactful flooding ... which includes several urban/metropolitan areas,” the agency wrote Sunday.

-"We find ourselves in a very conducive environment for showers and thunderstorms each day across Southeast Texas,” echoed the Weather Service’s office in Houston in a forecast discussion.
-“The Tuesday night through Thursday morning stretch likely carries the highest threat for flooding rains... please make it a point to be aware of the weather situation this week and keep up with the latest forecast information.”
+“We find ourselves in a very conducive environment for showers and thunderstorms each day across Southeast Texas,” the Weather Service’s office in Houston echoed in a forecast discussion.
+“The Tuesday night through Thursday morning stretch likely carries the highest threat for flooding rains ... please make it a point to be aware of the weather situation this week and keep up with the latest forecast information.”

-Forecasters were growing increasingly concerned and dismayed at the forecast, evidenced by levity sprinkled in their forecast discussion.
+Forecasters were growing increasingly concerned and dismayed at the projection, evidenced by levity sprinkled in their discussion.

-“To quote the scientist who must predict the future, ‘Sometimes science is so difficult it makes me sad,’” read the discussion.
+“To quote the scientist who must predict the future, ‘Sometimes science is so difficult it makes me sad,’ ” read the discussion.

-The forecast is tricky due to the chaotic behavior of thunderstorms, but there is confidence in multiple such systems affecting east Texas and Oklahoma.
-A broad 2 to 4 inches of rain is likely in central and eastern Oklahoma, with a general 3 to 6 inches in the eastern half of Texas and 4 to 8 inches in southeast Texas, including Houston.
+The forecast is tricky because of the chaotic behavior of thunderstorms, but there is confidence in multiple such systems affecting eastern Texas and Oklahoma.
+A broad 2 to 4 inches of rain is likely in central and eastern Oklahoma, with a general 3 to 6 inches in the eastern half of Texas and 4 to 8 inches in southeastern Texas, including Houston.
 A few places could top 10 inches.

-It appears that Wednesday will be the wettest day of the bunch in Houston, with continued heavy rains Thursday before a drying trend on Friday.
+It appears that Wednesday will be the wettest day of the bunch in Houston, with continued heavy rain Thursday before a drying trend on Friday.

-High-end rainfall events are twice as common in Houston nowadays compared to in the 1970s thanks in large part to climate change; continued urban sprawl, development and land use have caused the city’s vulnerability to said rainfall to skyrocket, resulting in frequent high-impact flooding.
+High-end rainfall events are twice as common in Houston nowadays compared with in the 1970s, in large part because of climate change; continued urban sprawl, development and land use have caused the city’s vulnerability to rainfall to skyrocket, resulting in frequent high-impact flooding.

 Risk of severe storms with large hail and tornadoes

-Rounds of strong to severe thunderstorms are expected Monday and Tuesday afternoons, with more potentially dangerous thunderstorms likely late week.
+Rounds of strong to severe thunderstorms are expected Monday and Tuesday afternoons, with more potentially dangerous thunderstorms likely later in the week.

-The National Weather Service Storm Prediction Center highlighted parts of west Texas as being under a level 4 out of 5 risk of severe weather, driven mainly by the potential for large to giant hail.
-A few instances of baseball- to softball-sized hail are expected in the corridor between Lubbock and Abilene, Tex.
+The National Weather Service Storm Prediction Center highlighted parts of western Texas as being under a Level 4 out of 5 risk of severe weather, driven mainly by the potential for large to giant hail.
+A few instances of baseball- to softball-size hail are expected in the corridor between Lubbock and Abilene, Tex.

 A similar environment will support storms on Tuesday and Wednesday.